reekystive/vscode-pnpm-workspace/README.md

 - `pnpm Workspace: Copy Workspace Dependency Paths Of...` - Opens a quick picker to select a package and copies its workspace dependency paths
 - `pnpm Workspace: Search in Package and Workspace Dependencies...` - Opens a quick picker to select a package and opens search with the package and its dependencies
 - `pnpm Workspace: Reveal Original in Explorer View` - Reveals the original file location for symlinked files (desktop only)
+- `pnpm Workspace: Reveal Workspace Package in Explorer View...` - Opens a quick picker to select and reveal a workspace package
 - `pnpm Workspace: Re-scan Workspace Packages` - Clears the package cache and re-scans the workspace

 ## Usage